w3c/wai-curricula/content/designer/images-and-graphics.md

 Complex images are those whose description requires more than a short phrase or sentence.
 Show examples of complex images, including diagrams and charts, and explain accessibility requirements that these images have, such as appropriate contrast ratio and appropriate text descriptions.

-Explain that coordination among different team members is required to assess the use of complex images based on the overall context, so that the information of such images is perceived and understood visually and through the provided descriptions.
+Explain that designers must coordinate with different team members to specify the placement, operation, and functionality of complex images visually and through the provided alternatives.

 #### Learning Outcomes for Topic